Chariot racing: Owners and charioteers

 Most charioteers were slaves or hired professionals.
 Drivers and their horses needed strength, skill, courage, endurance and prolonged, intensive training.
 Like jockeys, charioteers were ideally slight of build, and therefore often young, but unlike jockeys, they were also tall.
 The names of very few charioteers are known from the Greek racing circuits, (Note: One of them is Carrhotus who is praised by Pindar for keeping his chariot unscathed.
-Carrhotus' chariot was owned by his friend and brother-in-law Arcesilaus of Cyrene; his win could be claimed as evidence that the traditional aristocratic organisation of Greek society was also a success.)
+Carrhotus's chariot was owned by his friend and brother-in-law Arcesilaus of Cyrene; his win could be claimed as evidence that the traditional aristocratic organisation of Greek society was also a success.)
 Victory songs, epigrams and other monuments routinely omit the names of winning drivers.

 The chariots themselves resembled war chariots, essentially wooden two-wheeled carts with an open back, though by this time chariots were no longer used in battle.
 Charioteers stood throughout the race.
 They traditionally wore only a sleeved garment called a xystis, which would have offered at least some protection from crashes and dust.
 It fell to the ankles and was fastened high at the waist with a plain belt.
 Two straps that crossed high at the upper back prevented the xystis from "ballooning" during the race The body of the chariot rested on the axle, so the ride was bumpy.
 The most exciting parts of the chariot race, at least for the spectators, were the turns at the ends of the hippodrome.
 These turns were dangerous and sometimes deadly.
 In a full-sized racing stadium, the chariots could reach high speeds along the straights, then overturn or be crushed along with their horses and driver by the following chariots as they wheeled around the post.
 Driving into an opponent to make him crash was technically illegal, but most crashes were accidental and often unavoidable.
-In Homer's account of Patroclus' funeral games, Antilochus inflicts such a crash on Menelaus.
+In Homer's account of Patroclus's funeral games, Antilochus inflicts such a crash on Menelaus.